pureweb/platform-auth-example/README.md

 ### Configure environment variables

-The environment variables required to configure this example framework are stored in an `.env` file.
+The environment variables required to configure this example framework are stored in the `packages/.env` file.

-Include `packages/.env` to specify the file’s location.

 **To configure environment variables:**
-1) Copy the example file provided, `.env-example`, to a new `.env` file.
+1) Copy the example file provided, `packages/.env-example`, to a new `packages/.env` file.
 2) Add the account configuration for your Auth0 account to the `.env` file; see [Set up an Auth0 account](#set-up-an-auth0-account).
 3) Add the account configuration for your PureWeb account to the `.env` file; see [Set up a PureWeb account](#set-up-a-pureweb-account).